Piecewise Linear Approximation and PID Control Optimization for Nonlinear Systems: Existence and uniqueness of a solution for nonlinear system

-For $t<0$, the proof works almost exactly the same with slight adjustments due to the sign of $t$.
-These adjustments primarily involve handling the integration limits and ensuring the correct behavior of the exponential weighting factor $e^{-2\tilde L |t|}$, but the underlying steps and reasoning remain identical.
+For \( t < 0 \), the argument proceeds analogously, with only minor adjustments due to the sign of \( t \).
+These involve appropriately handling the integration limits and the exponential weighting term \( e^{-2\tilde L |t|} \), but the underlying reasoning remains identical.

 Taking the supremum over \( t \in \mathbb{R} \), we obtain

 Since \( \frac{1}{2} < 1 \), the operator \( P \) is a contraction.